You can create different types of custom recovery steps to include in recovery plans.

-Site Recovery Manager associates per-virtual machine commands with newly recovered virtual machines during the recovery process.
-You can use these commands to complete configuration tasks after powering on a virtual machine.
-Commands that you configure to run after the virtual machine is powered on run in the newly recovered virtual machine.
+- Site Recovery Manager associates per-virtual machine commands with newly recovered virtual machines during the recovery process.
+You can use these commands to perform configuration tasks after powering on a virtual machine.
+You can run the commands either before or after powering on a virtual machine.
+Commands that you configure to run after the virtual machine is powered on can run either on the Site Recovery Manager Server or in the newly recovered virtual machine.
 Commands that run on the newly recovered virtual machine are run in the context of the user account that VMware Tools uses on the recovered virtual machine.
 Depending on the function of the command that you write, you might need to change the user account that VMware Tools uses on the recovered virtual machine.

 Message Prompt Recovery Steps